 Zynex, Inc. (ZYXI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, March 31, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Zynex, Inc. ("Zynex" or the "Company") (NASDAQ: ZYXI ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 2, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Zynex, Inc. ("Zynex" or the "Company") (NASDAQ: ZYXI ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ZYNEX, INC. (ZYXI), CLICK HERE BEFORE MAY 19, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR ZYNEX INVESTMENTS, CLICK HERE BEFORE MAY 19, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?